nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

 while preserving semantic relationships, enabling efficient storage and flexible deployment across various computational constraints without requiring separate models for different embedding sizes.

-For example, consider a 1024-dimensional word embedding using the matryoshka principle.
-The full vector could represent detailed word semantics, while the first 512 dimensions could capture core meaning, and the first 256 dimensions might retain essential concepts.
-This allows deploying the same embedding at different sizes - using all 1024 dimensions on powerful servers, but only the first 256 on mobile devices, while maintaining semantic consistency across deployments.
+For example, OpenAI's text-embedding-3-large model produces 3072-dimensional embeddings using the matryoshka principle.
+The full vector represents detailed text semantics, while the first 1536 dimensions capture core meaning, and the first 768 dimensions retain essential concepts.
+This allows deploying the same embedding at different sizes - using all 3072 dimensions on powerful servers, but only the first 768 on mobile devices, while maintaining semantic consistency across deployments.